gpufit/Gpufit/docs/fit_model_functions.rst

 Linear regression
 +++++++++++++++++

 A 1D linear function defined by two parameters (offset and slope).
-The user information data may be used to specify the X coordinate of each data point.
 The model ID of this function is ``LINEAR_1D``, and it is implemented in linear_1d.cuh_.

+*Optional*:  The X coordinate of each data point may be specified via the user information data parameter of the Gpufit interface.
+If the user information is not provided, the
+*X* coordinate of the first data value is assumed to be (0.0).
+In this case, for a fit size of *M* data points, the *X* coordinates of the data are set equal to the indices of the data array, starting from zero (i.e. :math:`0, 1, 2, ...`).

 .. math::